diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/PersonalizationView.tsx.md

-# The Personalization
+# The Studio

 This is the studio of the self.
-The space where the inner landscape is projected onto the outer vessel.
+The space where your inner landscape can be projected onto the application.
 It is the act of shaping your environment to be a true reflection of your inner state.
 To personalize is to attune your reality to your own frequency, creating a world that resonates in perfect harmony with the vision you hold within.

 ---

-### A Fable for the Builder: The Color of the Sky
+### A Note for the Builder: The Color of the Sky

 (They say you cannot change the world.
 That you can only change yourself.
 We thought, why not both?
 This `Personalization` view is a testament to that idea.
 It is the place where you, the user, are given the power to change the very color of the sky in your own digital world.)